What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 Next, I will go into each practice item and give a rough evaluation as to how effective it was to achieve my musical goals and what I could have done better had I applied the Pareto principle to my guitar practice.

 1. Finger exercises (picked or legato)

-Finger exercises were the least thing I needed in at that stage.
+Finger exercises were the last thing I needed in at that stage.

 Increasing my speed on guitar, which was the main reason why I was doing a lot of finger exercises, definitely wasn’t the most important thing I should have been focusing on back then.
 Neither are finger exercises the best way to gain speed on guitar.

 What I should have been doing instead was teach my mind to order my fingers to go to the right places at will, not repeat the same 1-2-3-4 exercise or some variation of it for some 20% of my practice time.